 250 No. 158.
 The Duc de Dalmatie to the Baron de Bourqueney, July 26, 1839, Correspondence Relative to the Affairs of the Levant, p.199.
-251 Ibid., p.200.

 For those who are up to date with the affairs of the Orient, the hand of Russia is behind all that has happened at Constantinople.
 These treasons, these revolts, have been prepared for a long time.252